MTT-GH/MTT-Resources/index.md

 :arrow_forward: How to register for exams:
 [![Watch the video](assets/images/video-exam-reg.png)](https://aka.ms/LxPExamDiscountVideo)

   > :warning:: How many vouchers do I have?
-It depends on the customer´s ESI program, ask internally.
+It depends on the customer´s  program, ask internally.

 :earth_americas: Exam retake policy : [Retake policy](https://learn.microsoft.com/en-us/certifications/exam-retake-policy#general-microsoft-certification-exam-retake-policy)